Approaching your first process flow

 In their simplest form, process flows are defined to receive data from one third-party application and send it to another third-party application, perhaps with some data manipulation in between.
 Key elements are summarised below.

 Do you need to refine data in the current payload, before it's processed any further?
-In process flows, filters are defined using the shape.
+In process flows, filters are defined using the filter shape.